 Ways to Use Pic’s Really Good Almond and Cashew Butters

 Just like our Really Good Peanut Butter, our nut butters prove just as versatile in the pantry and offer big flavour from just a tiny teaspoon.
-Here’s some ideas from the Pic’s Team.
+Here are some ideas from the Pic’s Team:

 - Breakfast and brunch dishes.
-For super-decadent French toast, make almond butter and squished fresh boysenberry sandwiches then dip them in a mixture of egg and milk before cooking in a hot pan.
+For super-decadent French toast, make almond butter and Boysenberry Jelly sandwiches then dip them in beaten egg before cooking in a hot pan.

 - Use it to thicken and flavour smoothies.
 Our favourite is coconut water, chunks of fresh pineapple, ice and cashew butter – a very wholesome pina colada.

 - Dollop on oats, drizzle on pancakes and of course, smear on toast.

 Use it to bind hearty, healthy granola bars.
 Use the almond butter and blend with dried fruit, oats and seeds.

 - Lunch and dinner dishes.
 Pic’s has commissioned some beautiful recipes from Shared Kitchen's Julie Biuso using Pic’s Almond and Cashew Butters.

 - Julie has created three stylish dishes, which are perfect for new ideas for entertaining - a chicken in almond butter sauce, a spicy fish soup with coconut and cashew butter and roasted cauliflower with chilli cashew butter sauce.
 Click here to try.